Machet/IoC-DiWithContainers/README.md

 First task is just to display list of all movies.
 To perform this HomeController needs be created along with MovieViewRepository.
 When classes are properly wired make sure that CinemaContext is properly disposed after each request.

 #### Task 2 - Ability to login
+When you choose movie and time application forces you to login.
+This is handled by LoginController and proper CommandHandler.
+Make sure that you apply TransactionalCommandHandler as decorator, otherwise changes made by command won't be persisted to database.

 #### Task 3 - Displaying all screens
+There is two more screens that display data to user: Notification and Audit.
+Its tedious to register repositories every time we add new screen to application.
+Add convention to wire repositories

 #### Task 4 - Ability to perform all commands
+Simmilary to repositories there should be convention for registering all command handlers at once.
+Additionally to support next command it is required to provide custom WinChanceCalculatorFactory.

 #### Task 5 - Auditing
+Add AuditingCommandHandler decorators for all commands.
+As bonus task make sure that passwords won't be logged by using LoggingAuditingCommandHandler decorator instead default one.

 #### Task 6 - Event Handling
+Provide custom implementation of DomainEventBus.
+Add auditing for events using AuditingEventHandler decorator and standalone AuditEventOccurrenceHandler class.
+Examine Audit & Notification view to check if all audits and all events are fired up correctly.
+Ensure that if you win a lottery ticket then only one notification is send.